JeromeMaquoi/sentinel-notebook/README.md

 spoon.[...].jdt.TreeBuilderCompiler.buildUnits 82
 ```

 Let's break down the stack trace above frame by frame.
 The first frame _spoon.[...].jdt.JDTBasedSpoonCompilerTest.testOrderCompilationUnits 35_ calls the method `testOrderCompilationUnits` at the line 35.
-For greater clarity, for each of the frame discussed in this example, only the lines we're interested in, or allowing us to understand the frame, will be shown.
+To enhance clarity, the source code for each frame discussed in this example will be provided, focusing solely on the relevant lines necessary for understanding each frame.

 ```java
 @Test